IABTechLab/uid2docs/docs/getting-started/gs-sharing.md

 All instances where a raw UID2 or UID2 token is shared with another participant fall under the definition of sharing.
 All sharing participants must meet the legal requirements specified in the following section, [Legal Requirements for UID2 Sharing](#legal-requirements-for-uid2-sharing).

 In addition, all sharing participants who send raw UID2s must follow the security requirements specified in [Security Requirements for UID2 Sharing](../sharing/sharing-security).
-We encourage all participants who are sharing UID2 tokens to also follow these steps.
+We encourage all participants who are sharing UID2 tokens to follow these steps.

 Technical requirements vary according to your role and the implementation approach, and are covered in the instructions for each scenario in the sharing documentation.
-For a summary of scenarios, see [Approved Sharing Scenarios](sharing/sharing-overview.md#approved-sharing-scenarios) in the Sharing Overview.
+For a summary of scenarios, see [Approved Sharing Scenarios](sharing/sharing-overview.md#approved-sharing-scenarios) in the sharing overview.

 ## Legal Requirements for UID2 Sharing